ManjulBalayar/ManjulBalayar/README.md

 - ✈️ From Nepal → Iowa
 - 🧐 Curious about how things work under the hood
 - 🧪 Enjoy experimenting, improving, and building useful tools
-- 🎯 Goal: become really good at ML systems + applied AI engineering
+- 🎯 Goal: become really good at ML

 ---